A lot or a little?

 What's the story?

 Peter (Ron Livingston) passively despises his job, his insufferable boss Lumbergh (Gary Cole), and the small gray cubicle where he spends most of his waking life.
 When he undergoes hypnosis, he loses his fear of what other people think about him, and his nonchalance frees him to change his life.
-He asks out the attractive waitress Joanna (Jennifer Anniston) and he stops taking work so seriously.
+He asks out the attractive waitress Joanna (Jennifer Aniston) and he stops taking work so seriously.
 When consultants are brought in to fire many of the company's employees, Peter teams up with colleagues Samir (Ajay Naidu) and Michael (David Herman) to hatch a plan for defrauding the company of its petty change.
-Meanwhile, mumbling Milton (scene-stealing Stephen Root) is reaching the end of his tether and, if pushed, his actions might change everything.
+Meanwhile, mumbling Milton (scene-stealing Stephen Root) is reaching the end of his tether, and if he's pushed, his actions might change everything.

 Is it any good?

-Ask 20- or 30-somethings about this hilarious comedy and you will be deluged by movie quotes, references, and the term "a cubicle classic."
+Ask 20- or 30-somethings about this hilarious comedy and you'll be deluged by movie quotes, references, and the term "a cubicle classic."
 Most people who have worked in an office will agree that individual scenes in this movie are among the most humorous exposés of cubicle life ever put on screen.
 While teens will certainly get the jokes, they probably won't identify with the situations as much as a young adult who has experienced office life.

 Families can talk about the sources of humor that this movie draws from, including the stereotypes of different office types (the Pollyanna, the self-important boss, etc.), the hallmarks of suburban culture such as the restaurant where "flair" is required, and the venting of frustrations on a piece of office equipment.
-If you were hypnotized to not care about what other people thought, would you act differently?
+If you were hypnotized not to care about what other people thought, would you act differently?